-Coronavirus Covid 19: British PM Boris Johnson thanks New Zealand nurse 'Jenny', NHS for saving his life
+Coronavirus Covid 19: British PM Boris Johnson thanks Kiwi nurse Jenny McGhee, NHS for saving his life

 The Royal College of Nursing has piled more pressure on the government, urging members to refuse to treat patients as a "last resort" if adequate protections are not provided.

-Business Secretary Alok Sharma stopped short Sunday of apologising for the shortage of medical masks and gowns but said it is "absolutely right that no medical professional should be placed in a position where they have to make that choice."
+Business Secretary Alok Sharma stopped short on Sunday of apologising for the shortage of medical masks and gowns but said it is "absolutely right that no medical professional should be placed in a position where they have to make that choice".

 "That is why we are making sure we get the equipment to the frontline," he told Sky News.

-Government figures reported Sunday confirmed that the U.K. became the fourth European country after Italy, Spain and France to reach the grim milestone of 10,000 virus-related deaths.
+Government figures on Sunday confirmed that the UK became the fourth European country after Italy, Spain and France to reach the grim milestone of 10,000 virus-related deaths.

-The government said another 737 people who tested positive for coronavirus had died, taking the total number of virus deaths recorded in the U.K. to 10,612.
-The figure reported Sunday represented a second straight daily decline in the number of reported deaths, although the lower figures may be a result of delays to do with the Easter weekend.
+The government said another 737 people who tested positive for coronavirus had died, taking the total number of virus deaths recorded in the UK to 10,612.
+The figure reported on Sunday represented a second straight daily decline in the number of reported deaths, although the lower figures may be a result of delays to do with the Easter weekend.

 "I want you to know that this Easter Sunday I do believe that your efforts are worth it, and are daily proving their worth," Johnson said.
 "Because although we mourn every day those who are taken from us in such numbers, and though the struggle is by no means over, we are now making progress in this incredible national battle against coronavirus."